 Lamay Lodge and Huacahuasi Lodge are owned and run by Mountain Lodges of Peru who operate the Lares Cultural Trek.
-Built of local materials, using traditional Inca building techniques, each has 8 rooms and has been esigned and built to fit into the environment.
+Built of local materials, using traditional Inca building techniques, each has 8 rooms, with plans to expand this to 12, and has been designed and built to fit into the environment.

 They are similar in terms of facilities and share certain design features, such as hand-woven rugs, too.
 They provide comfortable accommodation, nourishing food and attentive service, all very welcome after a day spent trekking in the mountains.
 You're greeted with a welcoming drink and a warm towel on arrival, and you'll find a comforting hot water bottle and herbal pillow in your bed - bliss!

 Each lodge has a lounge complete with a roaring open fire, a bar and dining room where nutritious, freshly prepared meals made with locally-sourced ingredients are eaten communally.
 Picture windows serve dual functions, ensuring rooms are light and letting you enjoy the mountain panoramas.
 There is either an outdoor terrace or barbecue area at each lodge for al fresco refreshments.
 Massage services are offered and each lodge has an outdoor Jacuzzi, for that special indulgent, and well-earned, treat.

 NB A third lodge is scheduled to open at Patacancha, and will also be used in the Lares Cultural Trek.